Ratul-Bin-Tazul/Ratul-Bin-Tazul/README.md

-My name is Ratul Bin Tazul, I am originally from Bangladesh.
-I have completed my graduation in Computer Science and Engineering from BRAC University.
-Currently working on a few exciting projects.
-My goal is to develop technical products which helps solve real life problems and affect people's life directly.

-I have over 4 years of experience in native android development and over 1 year of experience in PHP-Laravel backend and api development.
+Hi there, I'm Ratul Bin Tazul, Passionate Startup Founder and tech nerd.
+Have been working with different tech stack for the last 6+ years.
+Been involved with 7 different startups in 7 different verticals.

+Since my graduation in Computer Science and Engineering from BRAC University I've been busy building Hishabee, The fastest growing Fintech for the MSME focused Bangladesh.
+Currently acting as the CTO of the company and driving it's technological growth.

+Get in touch with me if you want to talk about startups/Technical Leadership/Saas Product or any technology in general.

-I am also looking to contribute to open-source projects to improve my skills and also work on interesting projects that will enhance my skills listed in the Skills section.
+Would also love to contribute to open-source projects for interpersonal growth.

 # Skills #